PythonGermany/42_webserv/README.md

 # TODO

 - [ ] Replace c function for wildcard pattern matching with own function
-- [ ] Investigate random closing of program without any notice after sending a first request
 - [ ] Investigate NS_ERROR_NET_RESET error for put request 404 response
 - [ ] Figure out why resolving symlinks doesnt work
+- [ ] Figure out why login for wordpress doesn't work

+- [ ] (Does not occur anymore without actively trying to fix it) Investigate random closing of program without any notice after sending a first request

-- [ ] Implement cgi support
+- [x] Implement cgi support
-- [ ] Fix issue of cases like /uploaded/../listing/index.php where restrictions of one context can be bypassed
+- [x] Fix issue of cases like /uploaded/../listing/index.php where restrictions of one context can be bypassed
 - [x] Implement resolving of . and .. for request uri (also updates context accordingly since this will happen before context selection)
 - [x] Fix file uploading
 - [x] Implement support for multilistendirective or change config